isc-projects/kea/doc/sphinx/arm/admin.rst

 Kea may be configured to use a database as storage for leases or as a source of servers' configurations and host reservations (i.e. static assignments of addresses, prefixes, options, etc.).
-Kea updates introduce changes to the database schemas to facilitate new features and correct discovered issues with the existing schemas.
+As Kea is updated, new database schemas are introduced to facilitate new features and correct discovered issues with the existing schemas.

-A given version of Kea expects a particular structure in the backend and checks for this by examining the version of the database it is using.
+Each version of Kea expects a particular structure in the backend and checks for this by examining the version of the database it is using.
-Separate version numbers are maintained for backends, independent of the version of Kea itself.
-It is possible that the backend version will stay the same through several Kea revisions; similarly, it is possible that the version of the backend may go up several revisions during a Kea upgrade.
-Versions for each backend are independent, so an increment in the MySQL backend version does not imply an increment in that of PostgreSQL.
+Separate version numbers are maintained for the backends, independent of the version of Kea itself.
+It is possible that the backend version will stay the same through several Kea revisions; similarly, it is possible that the version of the backend may go up several revisions during a single Kea version upgrade.
+Versions for each backend are also independent, so an increment in the MySQL backend version does not imply an increment in that of PostgreSQL.

 Backend versions are specified in a major.minor format.
-The minor number is increased when there are backwards-compatible changes introduced; for example, the addition of a new index.
+The minor number is increased when there are backward-compatible changes introduced: for example, when a new index is added.
 It is desirable but not mandatory to apply such a change; running an older backend version is possible.
 (Although, in the example given, running without the new index may introduce a performance penalty.)
-On the other hand, the major number is increased when an incompatible change is introduced; for example, an extra column is added to a table.
-If Kea is run on a backend that is too old (as signified by a mismatched backend major version number), Kea will refuse to run; administrative action will be required to upgrade the backend.
+On the other hand, the major number is increased when an incompatible change is introduced: for example, an extra column is added to a table.
+If Kea attempts to run on a backend that is too old (as indicated by a mismatched backend major version number), it will fail; administrative action is required to upgrade the backend.

 .. _kea-admin: